jstnliu/Project-2-RunThatTrack/README.md

 ---

-*Run That Track* is a *Twitter*-esque web application where users can create, view, and comment on posts about different songs
+*Run That Track!* is a *Twitter*-esque web application where users can create, view, and comment on posts about different songs that others love.